 Chitose Winery – Hokkaido

-Wines nurtured in this northern climate are the Kita Wine’s and fruit wines.
+Wines nurtured in the northern climate of Hokkaido are the Kita Wine’s and fruit wines.
 This winery is built as a stone warehouse including an improved Sapporo soft stone granary.
 Primarily, Chitose Winery grows mainly Pinot Noir for red wines, and Kellner for white wines.

 〒066-0035 Hokkaido Chitose-shi Takashiro 1-chome 6-20 [Car] About 15 minutes from “Chitose IC” on the Dojo Road, about 20 minutes from the Chitose “Higashi IC” on the East Road [Train] 10 minutes